 • We don’t need Interstate High Speed Rail because Americans prefer regional flights

-Though fewer industries oppose High Speed Rail today, remaining opponents want naive news media, citizens and politicians to continue believing a dozen more opinions misrepresented as fact, half-truths and lies.
+Though fewer industries oppose High Speed Rail since 2010, remaining opponents want naive news media, politicians and citizens to continue believing a dozen more opinions misrepresented as fact, half-truths and lies.

-Taxpayers care about public funding of all Transportation infrastructure because construction costs are very high.
-Yet we cost-justify them because each day, tens of millions of people must transport from one place to another to power economic activity.
-A few recent cost examples for Interstate Highway, Rapid Transit, High Speed Rail and International Airports follow.
+Taxpayers are right to be cautious about Transportation infrastructure funding because construction costs are high.
+Yet our leaders continue selecting & funding projects because millions of people must transport each day.
+Mobility powers economic activity.
+A few recent cost examples for taxpayer-supported Interstate Highway, Rapid Transit, High Speed Rail and International Airport projects follow.

 In Los Angeles County, its costing $1.9 billion to widen 7 miles of existing freeway by 4 lanes or $271 million/mile.
 Expanding Washington Metro Rail 11.5 miles in Northern Virginia is costing $6.8 billion or $591 million/mile.
 In the longest stretch of California High Speed Rail System, it will cost up to $23 billion to build 171 miles of 220 mph infrastructure or $135 million/mile.
 In Chicago, its costing $14.5 billion to modernize O’Hare Airport without adding another runway.

-No HSR or any other infrastructure project should be funded with a projected Benefit/Cost Ratio below 1.0.
-When Japan introduced smooth-riding 130 mph HSR at the 1964 Tokyo Summer Olympics, it proved that when a nation invests several billion dollars in modern infrastructure, High Speed Rail produces a Benefit/Cost Ratio above 1.0.
-That success convinced Japan to immediately work towards 137 mph HSR and line expansion that would come in the 1970s.
+No infrastructure project should be funded with a projected Benefit/Cost Ratio below 1.0.
+When Japan introduced smooth-riding 130 mph HSR at the 1964 Tokyo Summer Olympics, it became immensely popular.
+That tech-savvy nation proved High Speed Rail can produce a Benefit/Cost Ratio well above 1.0 and immediately began planning HSR expansion.

-For the backstory, spend 7 minutes reviewing American Passenger Rail History to understand how we built the greatest rail network and train stations, then let most of it atrophy.
-You can skip the backstory, but some context will be missed as this series leads to a sound list of conclusions.
+If the backstory interests you, spend 7 minutes reviewing American Passenger Rail History to understand how we built the world’s greatest railway network, then let it atrophy.

 Should Japan be Our Nation-Model for Interstate High Speed Rail?

-By 1993, several Democratic nations were successfully building HSR infrastructure, while honoring private property law and environmental concerns.
-They merit closer examination because America finally committed to upgrade Northeast Corridor (Washington-NYC-Boston to HSR status.
-We needed to model our HSR upgrade like one of them.
+By 1993, several Democratic nations had opened successful new HSR lines, while honoring property rights and environmental concerns.
+They merit closer examination because we needed to model our Washington-NYC Corridor HSR upgrade like one of them.

-Heavily bombed in World War II, a resurgent Japan had to quickly rebuild railway, rapid transit, highway and airport infrastructure to restore their economy.
+Heavily bombed in World War II, Japan had to quickly rebuild railway, rapid transit, highway and airport infrastructure to restore their economy.
 America forced Japan to become a Democratic nation.
 Under American-supervised occupation until 1952, post-war Japan entered a future with high gasoline prices and excessive dependence on imported oil.
-To reduce foreign oil dependence, Japan built nuclear power plants for electricity and started modernizing its electric grid.
+To reduce foreign oil dependence, Japan built nuclear power plants for most of its electricity and modernized its electric grid.

 Since mainland America was not bombed during World War II, it remained the only superpower capable of investment at home and abroad.
 America invested $2.2 billion ($22 billion in 2020 dollars) to help rebuild Japan’s infrastructure in part, to make it an export market for American goods.

-In the 1950s, Japan Railway Company started building over/underpasses at all railroad crossings between its largest metro areas — Tokyo, Nagoya and Osaka.
+In the 1950s, Japan Railway Company started building over/underpasses at all level railroad crossings between its largest metro areas — Tokyo, Nagoya and Osaka.
 Hitachi converted heavy diesel-powered passenger trains to lighter electric-powered trains that accelerate & brake faster.
-More lines of electric-powered Commuter Rail and Metro Heavy Rail expanded from Tokyo, Nagoya and Osaka train stations to all points of their metro areas.
+More lines of electric-powered Commuter Rail and Metro Heavy Rail expanded from Tokyo, Nagoya and Osaka train stations to all compass points in their metro areas.

 When the Commercial Jet Age began in 1958, Japanese government funded airport modernization as well.